imagej/imagej.github.io/_pages/help/dokuwiki-migration.md

 description: test description
 ---

-The ImageJ Documentation Wiki will no longer be available at location https://imagejdocu.tudor.lu>, as the CRP Henri Tudor has merged to become the Luxembourg Institute of Science and Technology five years ago and the old domain will be discontinued.
-We want to take this as an opportunity to merge the resources on <https://imagejdocu.tudor.lu> with those here at <https://imagej.net.
+The ImageJ Documentation Wiki will no longer be available at location &lt;https://imagejdocu.tudor.lu&gt;, as the CRP Henri Tudor has merged to become the Luxembourg Institute of Science and Technology five years ago and the old domain will be discontinued.
+We want to take this as an opportunity to merge the resources on &lt;https://imagejdocu.tudor.lu&gt; with those here at &lt;https://imagej.net&gt;.

-This guide covers the process of migrating a page from the ImageJ Documentation Wiki ([DocuWiki](https://www.dokuwiki.org/dokuwiki)) to this ImageJ wiki ([MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)).
+This guide covers the process of migrating a page from the ImageJ Documentation Wiki ([DocuWiki](https://www.dokuwiki.org/dokuwiki)) to this ImageJ wiki ([GitHub Pages with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll)).

 1.  <b>Create an ImageJ wiki account</b> if you do not already have one, by visiting the [Special:CreateAccount](Special_CreateAccount) page.
 2.  <b>Identify the ImageJ Documentation Wiki page you are migrating.</b> For this walkthrough, we'll choose the [Colocalization Finder](https://imagejdocu.list.lu/plugin/analysis/colocalizationfinder/start) page.
 3.  <b>Grab the path to the page</b> by selecting it in the address bar and copying it to the clipboard.
 Here, this is `plugin/analysis/colocalizationfinder/start`.
 4.  <b>Grab the converted MediaWiki markup.</b> We have done a preliminary conversion of the wiki markup from DocuWiki format to MediaWiki format, and placed it online for you.
 Find your converted page at `https://raw.githubusercontent.com/imagej/imagejdocu/master/[your-page].wiki`, replacing `[your-page]` with the snippet from the previous step.
 For Colocalization Finder, the URL will be [`https://raw.githubusercontent.com/imagej/imagejdocu/master/plugin/analysis/colocalizationfinder/start.wiki`](https://raw.githubusercontent.com/imagej/imagejdocu/master/plugin/analysis/colocalizationfinder/start.wiki).
 Copy the entire markup code to your clipboard.
 5.  <b>Navigate to the destination ImageJ wiki page.</b> On the ImageJ wiki, page names are capitalized with underscores.
 (Underscores become spaces in the page title.)
-For our migrated Colocalization Finder page, we'll use [`https://imagej.net/Colocalization_Finder`](https://imagej.net/Colocalization_Finder).
+For our migrated Colocalization Finder page, we'll use [`https://imagej.net/plugins/colocalization-finder`](/plugins/colocalization-finder).
 You should see a message like this:
     <a href=""><img src="/media/Creating-a-new-page.png" width="500px"/></a>
     Click "edit this page" to continue.
 6.  <b>Paste the converted wiki markup into the empty text area:</b>